 GROUP REPORTS:

-The Back Door Only: The HG would like to get a meeting start up kit. nothing else to report.OfToThe
+The Back Door Only: The HG would like to get a meeting start up kit. nothing else to report.

 Willing to make the effort: Our group will continue to meet at Pondside Park (Jones Rd and Ridge Rd) in Esssexville on Fridays at 8PM until 9:15PM.
 We will meet there until it becomes too uncomfortable to do so.
 We are also continuing our Zoom Meeting at the same time, and when we stop meeting at Pondside we will continue our Zoom Meeting.
 Code 547-081-0619